August 18, 2017

 The funny part is, we still make the same assumptions today.
 Despite the financial world being vastly different, most people haven’t learned to question this assumption.

-There’s been a real game-changer over the last 50 years, that has made the perception of wealth become pretty blurry.
+There’s been a real game-changer over the last 50 years or so, that has made the perception of wealth become pretty blurry.
 And that game-changer is credit.

-Unlike in the olden days, where there was no real credit for the masses, and most things were bought with cash, now we can basically buy whatever the hell we like with the swipe of a credit card.
-We can sign up for one loan after another, or using the buy-now-pay-later schemes for a mountain of consumer goods.
+But now we can basically buy whatever the hell we like with the swipe of a credit card.
+We can sign up for one loan after another – big mortgage, personal loan, car loan – or use buy-now-pay-later schemes for a mountain of consumer goods.

 Effectively, the guy flipping burgers at Maccas, has a decent chance of getting a car loan to buy himself a nice Mercedes.

-And the girl working at Target can shop-till-she-drops, buying massive amounts of clothes and jewellery on her credit card.
+And the girl working at Target can shop-till-she-drops, buying massive amounts of clothes and jewellery using a credit card.
 She can spend like a socialite, even though she’s not exactly earning the big bucks.

 This is where it gets fuzzy.
-As he’s rolling around in his Mercedes, he will get all the respect and approving glances the same as a wealthy olden-day gentlemen.
-Well, he certainly looks rich, at least.
+As our Macccas worker is rolling around in his Mercedes, he will get all the respect and approving glances the same as a wealthy olden-day gentleman.
+After all, he certainly looks rich, at least.

-As long as he can afford his monthly debt repayments, he can maintain the illusion.
+But as long as he can afford his monthly debt repayments, he can maintain the illusion of wealth.

 He’s just pretending to be rich… and it’s making him poorer.

-Unfortunately, he still get’s held up like a hero by his mates, because he looks the part.
-It is utter madness.
+Unfortunately, he may still get held up like a hero by his mates, because he looks the part.
+And that social status is why peoplel do these things in the first place.
+But when looked at objectively, it’s utter madness.

-Never mind he will have blown way over $100k of wealth he never had, during the status-seeking years of ownership.
+1– By doing this, he will end up burning $100,000 of wealth he never had, during the status-seeking years of ownership.

 So what’s the deal then?
 Who are the real wealthy people?